"The employee believed their safety could not be guaranteed."

 Grammarly polled their readers and most objected to the singular use of they.
 Admittedly, it can become awkward: "They is a talented artist."

-As a comment below correctly noted, use the plural verb conjugation when using "they" to refer to an individual: "They are a talented artist."
+Use the plural verb conjugation when using "they" to refer to an individual: "They are a talented artist."
 Or, just rewrite the sentence to avoid both a gender identification and the need for a pronoun: "The artist is talented."
 More on gender-neutral pronouns here.

-My recommendation now is to generally stick to standard grammar constructs and match singular pronouns with singular subjects and plural pronouns with pronoun subjects.
+Our recommendation now is to generally stick to standard grammar constructs and match singular pronouns with singular subjects and plural pronouns with pronoun subjects.
 But, do use they as a singular pronoun when it is respectful or more clear to do so.

 Words matter.
 Including everyone respectfully in the discourse warrants bending this grammar rule.